Four PRSSA student members in front of logo backdrop

 First Steps

-Members may run for positions on the National Committee during the Leadership Assembly.
-If you’re thinking about running for an office, review the PRSSA Situation Analysis (PDF) to learn about the responsibilities of each National Committee member.
-The Situation Analysis provides an overview of the Society’s history, research and timelines and explains each National Committee position’s responsibilities.
+Members may run for positions on the International Committee during the Leadership Assembly.
+If you’re thinking about running for an office, review the PRSSA Situation Analysis (PDF) to learn about the responsibilities of each International Committee member.
+The Situation Analysis provides an overview of the Society’s history, research and timelines and explains each International Committee position’s responsibilities.

-Also, contact the current National Committee member(s) who holds the office(s) you are interested in.
-Ask about their role and the qualifications for their position, and review National Committee Job Descriptions (PDF).
+Also, contact the current International Committee member(s) who holds the office(s) you are interested in.
+Ask about their role and the qualifications for their position, and review International Committee Job Descriptions (PDF).

 Important Information